 In order to provide pertinent information and to derive supportive measures or appropriate remediations, it is necessary for the internship program, in concert with the individual intern, to have an accurate sense of how the intern is progressing in relation to standardized criteria or norms.
-Recognizing that, at best, evaluations and measures of intern performance are susceptible to bias and subjectivity, every effort is made to insure that interns understand the program's expectations about areas, as well as levels, of performance.
-Further, because interns receive ongoing feedback from the Training Director (TD), the training staff (including individual supervisors), and other professionals with whom they have significant contact, an intern should have "no surprises" resulting from more formal evaluation procedures.
+Recognizing that, at best, evaluations and measures of intern performance are susceptible to bias and subjectivity, every effort is made to ensure that interns understand the program's expectations about areas, as well as levels, of performance.
+Further, because interns receive ongoing feedback from individual supervisors, the Training Director (TD), and other professionals with whom they have significant contact, an intern should have "no surprises" resulting from more formal evaluation procedures.